 - be registered with the NCTJ - please visit the Registrations page for more information

-- have achieved a grade C or above in all the mandatory Diploma in Journalism exams and two specialist options (one of which must be court reporting) plus 100wpm shorthand
+- have achieved a grade C or above in all the Diploma in Journalism exams (which must include media law court reporting and public affairs) plus achieved 100 words per minute shorthand

 - have undertaken a period of 18 months’ full-time employment on a newspaper or news agency (Johnston Press trainees are required to undertake 24 months)

-- ensure that results in essential public affairs, essential media law and media law court reporting exams are not more than five years old
+- ensure that results in public affairs, essential media law and regulation and media law court reporting exams are not more than five years old

 To register, candidates should complete the online registration form.
 Once registered, candidates are sent a letter with a proposed NQJ date (this is the earliest date for sitting) and they are also given access to their e-logbook.